Juranamou/Juranamou/README.md

 ### About Me 💁🏻‍♂️

 - 🤠 I'm a full-stack developer
-- 🌱 I love learning new tech, currently playing with a Go
+- 🌱 I love learning new tech, currently playing with a Go and C#
 - 🧗 Talk to me about code, rock climbing, or dog training!

 ### Connect 🔗